ywgx/ki/README.md

 # Kubectl Pro controls the Kubernetes cluster manager

-1. ki -s Select the kubernetes to be connected ( if there are multiple ~/.kube/kubeconfig*,the kubeconfig storage can be kubeconfig-hz,kubeconfig-sh,etc. )
-2. ki $k8s.$ns Select the kubernetes which namespace in the kubernetes ( if there are multiple ~/.kube/kubeconfig*,this way can be one-stop. )
-3. ki List all namespaces
+1. ki List all namespaces
-4. ki xx List all pods in the namespace ( if there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, select: XXX filters the query
+2. ki xx List all pods in the namespace ( if there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, select: xxx filters the query
          select: index l ( [ l ] Print the logs for a container in a pod or specified resource )
          select: index l 100 ( Print the logs of the latest 100 lines )
          select: index l xxx ( Print the logs and filters the specified characters )